 If you or someone you care about loves Germany, check out these wonderful gifts to bring a little Deutschland into your life, no matter where you are in the world.

 One of the most popular things I hear from travelers to Germany is how much they enjoyed the hearty food.
-I think food makes a great gift anytime of the year.
+I think food makes a great gift at any time of the year.
 It has a magical ability to transport you back to a time and place.

 The history of the pretzel is less clear, but today you’ll find them everywhere in Germany.
 I love the idea of making a batch and keeping them for guests to nibble on between meals.
 What is clear is that pretzels originated somewhere in Europe.
 One report says that they were invented in 610 AD by an Italian monk who used them to reward children who learned their prayers.
 Whatever their origin, they’ve been found in southern Germany as early as the 12th century.
 For an even more authentic look, you could hang them on a stick as bakers traditionally did.

 German Christmas Decorations

 Many Christmas traditions originated in Germany including Christmas markets!
 A Christmas ornament is a beautiful gift to remind someone of the magic of Christmas in Germany.
 These Christmas decorations from Germany are one of the things that many people love.

 Christmas Pyramids are the predecessors of the modern-day Christmas tree.
 They date back to the Middle Ages and originally hung from the ceilings.
 You’ll find Christmas pyramids in all different sizes.
 Most of them, like this one, are beautifully crafted with ornate details.